Sustainability

 Ensuring Diversity

-With respect to the empowerment of women, we strive to create workplace environments where women can freely participate based on our action plan under the Act on the Promotion of Women's Active Engagement in Professional Life.
-For the three years starting from FY2024, we have developed and are implementing the following action plans for our efforts.
+With respect to the empowerment of women, we strive to create workplace environments where women can apply their own abilities and freely participate based on our action plan under the Act on the Promotion of Women's Active Engagement in Professional Life.
+The following are the initiatives in the action plan.

 - Female recruitment rate of at least 30%